 What needs to be understood is that blockchain implies collaboration and cooperation.
 In many cases, direct competitors may reap exceptional benefits from participating in the same blockchain consortium.
 Blockchain is transformational because it requires a change in our mindset about sharing information.
 Paradoxically, this is simultaneously blockchain’s biggest value and barrier.

-On the technical level, interoperability and scalability still present great challenges for widespread blockchain adoption.
+On the technical level, blockchain interoperability and scalability still present great challenges for the technology's widespread adoption.
 However, this is just a matter of time as the world’s brightest minds are actively working to solve these issues and possible solutions continue to appear.